 Taboos around menstruation can also mean that girls are often told they can’t do certain things while on their period.
 The women in the semi-nomadic Maasai region of Kenya are not allowed to enter goat pens or milk cows while they menstruate.
 And in many southeast Asian communities, menstruating girls are not permitted to use the same water facilities as the rest of the community.
 These restrictions add to the isolation, shame and loneliness of menstruation.

 We’re passionate about investing in girls through providing vital health education and support.
-Thanks to education provided by our Child Sponsorship Program and extra facilities from our Complementary Interventions, we’re empowering girls to overcome some of these obstacles.
+Thanks to education provided by our Child Sponsorship Program and extra facilities at Compassion centers, we’re empowering girls to overcome the obstacles of period poverty.

-Jesca, who attends the Magu Student Centre in Tanzania, explains the difference a block of 12 private toilets has made to her center:
+Jesca, who attends a Compassion center in Tanzania, explains the difference a block of 12 private toilets has made to her center: